Dori7o/AuctionNextJS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was designed to help me learn microservices architecture using C# in the backend and Next in the frontend was part of a course I did in Udemy that enchance my knowledge in this kind of architecture
+This project was designed to help me learn microservices architecture using C# in the backend and Next in the frontend was part of a course I did in Udemy that enchance my knowledge in this kind of architecture.
+<p>To check backend services source code you can click <a href="https://github.com/Dori7o/AuctionSite">here</a></p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This application runs using this frameworks

 ![Next JS](https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white)
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)